morcmarc/YQLFinance/README.md

 When you work with YQL you might want to consider the following few rules and notes taken from the official site.
 You can find out more at the [Yahoo!
 Developer Network](http://developer.yahoo.com/yql/).

 - YQL can be used for commercial purposes
-- If we're going to shut down YQL, we will give you at least 6 months notice with an announcement on this web page and in our forum
+- If we're going to shut down YQL, we will give you at least 6 months notice with an announcement on this web page and in our forum.
-- <li>YQL has a performance uptime target of over 99.5%
+- YQL has a performance uptime target of over 99.5%

 ###Usage Limits